 - CLIFF-GRADS: This work was undertaken as part of the Climate, Food and Farming and Global Research Alliance Development Scholarships (CLIFF-GRADS) program, an initiative implemented by the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) and the Global Research Alliance on Agricultural Greenhouse Gases (GRA) with support from their donors.

 - CLIFF Network: This work was undertaken as part of the Climate, Food and Farming (CLIFF) Network, an initiative of the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS).
-CCAFS is carried out with support from CGIAR Fund Donors and through bilateral funding agreements.
+CCAFS is carried out with support from the CGIAR Trust Fund and through bilateral funding agreements.
 For details please visit https://ccafs.cgiar.org/donors.

 CCAFS is pleased to announce the 2018 CLIFF-GRADS recipients.